cockroachdb/docs/v2.1/admin-ui-statements-page.md

 ## Limitations

-- If you have multiple applications running on the cluster, the **Statements** page shows cumulative parameter values across all applications, while the **Statements Details** page shows the values for the first application only.
+- If you have multiple applications running on the cluster, the **Statements** page shows the statements from all of the applications; however, there is no way to map the statements to the applications.
+Also, the **Statements Details** page shows the values only for the application specified by the [`application_name`](https://www.cockroachlabs.com/docs/dev/show-vars.html#supported-variables) session setting.
+The next CockroachDB alpha release allows you to choose the application on the **Statements** page and, by extension, the **Statement Details** page.
-- The **Statements** page provides the SQL statement details only for the [gateway node](architecture/sql-layer.html#overview).
+- The **Statements** page provides the SQL statement details only for statements sent to the node from which the Admin UI is accessed (that is, the [gateway node](architecture/sql-layer.html#overview)).
 To view the details for other nodes, [access the Admin UI](admin-ui-access-and-navigate.html#access-the-admin-ui) from that node and navigate to `http://<node address>:8080/#/statements` from the browser.
 - The **Statements** page displays the details of the SQL statements executed only within a specified time interval.
+At the end of the specified time interval, the display is wiped clean, and you'll not see any statements on the **Statements** page till the next set of statements is executed.
 By default, the time interval is set to one hour; however, you can customize the interval using the [`diagnostics.reporting.interval`](cluster-settings.html#settings) cluster setting.

 ## Understanding the Statements page

 ### SQL statement fingerprint

-Whenever possible, the **Statements** page displays the details of SQL statement fingerprints instead of individual SQL statements.
+The **Statements** page displays the details of SQL statement fingerprints instead of individual SQL statements.

 A statement fingerprint is a grouping of similar SQL statements in their abstracted form by replacing the parameter values with `_`.
 Grouping similar SQL statements as fingerprints helps you quickly identify the frequently executed SQL statements and their latencies.